ph142-ucb/sp20/syllabus.md

 If you have a conflict with any of the exam dates, **you must notify the instructor by email by February 1st.** If you have a conflict, you may have the option to take an early “beta” version of the midterm/final, usually in the week prior to the scheduled midterm/final.
 Beta versions of the exam give us a chance to refine questions, should the questions change for the final version, beta testers scores will be adjusted upwards by a percentage determined by the number of exam points that changed between versions.
 Please note that the only acceptable reason for missing an exam is a medical or family emergency with supporting documentation.

-## Grading
+## Grading (updated)

 - **In-class participation and quizzes:** 10%
 - **Lab Participation:** 5%
 - **Problem sets:** 20%
 - **Midterm 1:** 15%
-- **Midterm 2:** 15%
+- **Midterm 2:** 10%
-- **Project:** 10%
+- **Project:** 12.5%
-- **Final Exam:** 25%
+- **Final Exam:** 27.5%
 - **Extra Credit _*(optional)*_**: up to 2 points on total grade

-P/NP grading is permitted for this course.
+P/NP grading is now the default for undergraduate students for this course.
 There are no differences in the course requirements or the grading for students who choose this option.
 B- is a passing grade.

-### In-class participation
+### In-class participation (updated)

 Participation questions will be incorporated into lecture.
 Points for participation will be  awarded based on completion of questions during lecture.
-These questions will be posed daily at a random point during the lecture. **You are permitted to miss 5 questions without penalty.**
+These questions will be posed daily and open until the start of the following lecture. **You are permitted to miss 5 questions without penalty.**

-### In-class quizzes
+### In-class quizzes (updated)

 Periodically we will have short in-class quizzes.
-These will be exam style questions and will be graded, however **the lowest 2 of your 7 quiz grades will be dropped.**
+These will be exam style questions and will be graded, however **the lowest 3 of your 7 quiz grades will be dropped.**

 The allowance for missed participation and dropping the lowest quiz grades is intended to give a buffer for absence due to illness or unforeseen circumstances.
+We have added an additional buffer as a result of the Coronavirus response.

 ## Regrade Policy